Climate action funding

 Opportunities for youth-led climate action.

-Our grants and workshops support youth-led climate and environmental initiatives.
+Our grants support youth-led climate and environmental initiatives.

 Climate Action Grants

-Youth may apply individually or as groups with support from a teacher, community leader, or other adult mentor (age 19+) who will oversee their project.
+Youth may apply individually or as a class with support from a teacher, community leader, or other adult mentor (age 19+) who will oversee their project.

 Who is eligible?

-Clean Climate Action Grants are available to youth across Nova Scotia in grades primary to 12.
-Youth may apply individually or as a group.
-Project groups can be made up of friends, a school class, a club/team, or another community youth group.
+Clean Climate Action Grants are available to classes across Nova Scotia of grades pre-primary to 12.
+Youth may apply individually, as a class, or even as a school

 Projects must take place within Nova Scotia.